AnthonySteele/MvcRouteTester/README.md

     public static void NoApiRouteMatch(HttpConfiguration config, string url)

 Test that an api route matching the url does not exist.
 This means that it does not match the pattern of any entry in the route table.

-    public static void NoApiRoute(HttpConfiguration config, string url)

-Test that an Api route for the url does not exist. this means that it either does not match any pattern in the route table, or it does match a route table entry, but a matching controller cannot be found.